| BeenThere-DoneThat | The Unofficial Guide to Great Britain | |

 Around Leadenhall Market.

 The Royal Exchange at the junction of Cornhill, on the left, and Threadneedle Street on the right.
-It was founded in 1565 to act as a centre of commerce for the city with the site being provided by the City of London Corporation and the Worshipful Company of Mercers.
-The Royal Exchange opened in 1571 but was destroyed in the Great Fire of London in 1666.
-A second exchange was built in 1669 and was subsquently also destroyed by fire in 1838 after which the current building was erected.
-During the 17th century stockbrokers were not allowed in the Royal Exchange because of their rude manners so they had to operate from other establishments in the vicinity like Jonathan's Coffee House.
+Founded in 1565 it acted as a centre of commerce for the city with the site being provided by the City of London Corporation and the Worshipful Company of Mercers.

 Around Leadenhall Market.